devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/docs/faults.md

 #### Not implemented (explicitly)

-If you need these, add them as separate bus-level signals so replay is explicit:
+For these additional fault modes, add separate bus-level signals so replay is explicit:

 * rotor jam (ω forced to 0 or locked to body)
 * thrust loss fraction